graphql/graphiql/.changeset/proud-ads-hope.md

 '@graphiql/react': minor
 ---

-- Add a clear history button to clear all history as well as trash icons to clear individual history items
+- Add a "clear history" button to clear all history as well as trash icons to clear individual history items

 - Change so item is in history items or history favorites, not both